NHSDigital/nhs-notify-web-cms/docs/pages/get-started/get-started.md

 If your organisation is not part of NHS England, you'll need to agree to a <a href="https://digital.nhs.uk/services/partner-onboarding/operations#connection-agreement" target="_blank">connection agreement (opens in a new tab)</a>.

-We’ll send you copies to sign when you have been invited to onboard.
+We’ll send you copies to sign when we invite you to onboard.

 ## Check which features you can get and register

-Complete our online form to confirm you can use NHS Notify, see which features you can get, and register your interest.
+Complete our online form to check which features you can get and register your interest.

 We’ll reply within 10 working days to arrange a call and discuss when you can start to [onboard with NHS Notify](https://notify.nhs.uk/get-started/onboard-with-nhs-notify).